║ Business Law & Litigation ║

-Demers advises clients on different strategies to properly define commercial boundaries, isolate business purposes and assets, mitigate against risks and reduce liability where possible.
-This is achieved by use of different legal instruments and vehicles, and through properly defined legal relationships.
+Demers provides practical strategies and transaction structures to properly define commercial boundaries, isolate business purposes and assets, mitigate against risks and reduce liability where possible.
+This is achieved by use of different legal instruments and vehicles, and through carefully defined legal relationships.

 Learn more about